-After six years as a university professor, Naseem began working for the Alameda County government on criminal justice reform initiatives, including a collaboration with the California Department of Corrections and Rehabilitation focused on improving the transition from prison back to the community.
+After six years as a university professor, Naseem left academia to join the civil service as a research sociologist.
+At the Alameda County government she worked on criminal justice reform initiatives, including a collaboration with the California Department of Corrections and Rehabilitation focused on improving the transition from prison back to the community.

-Alongside her career as a sociologist and academic, Naseem works as a performer, filmmaker, and playwright.
-From 2008-2017, she performed in art installations, music videos, and short films; she founded an oral history project; and she directed and produced a short documentary film, The Sky is the Same Color.
+Alongside her career as a sociologist, Naseem continued to write and perform.
+From 2008-2017, she performed in art installations, music videos, and short films; she wrote a number of plays; she founded an oral history project; and she directed and produced a short documentary film, The Sky is the Same Color.

-After completing Theater Bay Area’s ATLAS program in 2017, Naseem has focused mainly on writing.
-Her full-length play, Seek the Water, was selected for the Custom Made Theatre Company’s New Play Development Program in 2018.
+After completing Theater Bay Area’s ATLAS program in 2017, Naseem completed her first full-length play, Seek the Water, which was selected for the Custom Made Theatre Company’s New Play Development Program in 2018.
 The play had two readings at Custom Made Theater in 2018, and one in 2019 produced by the Playwrights’ Center of San Francisco.
 Following that, she collaborated on an adaptation of the Welsh myth, the Mabinogian, with theater director, Edward Morgan for the 2019 San Francisco Olympians Festival.
-Their play, Written in the Stars, premiered at the Exit Theater in November 2020 and was also produced as a radio play by Poltergeist Productions in spring 2021.
-It will also be performed at the Pear Theater in Mountain View, California for their fall 2021 reading series.
+Their play, Written in the Stars, premiered at the Exit Theater in November 2020.
+It was produced as a radio play by Poltergeist Productions in spring 2021, and performed at the Pear Theater in Mountain View, California in their fall 2021 reading series.

 In 2020, she also completed a full-length play, A People’s History of the Twentieth Century, a collaboration with nine other Bay Area playwrights.
 The full production was scheduled for July and August 2020 at the Exit Theater in San Francisco, but was postponed due to the COVID-19 pandemic.
 In spring 2021, she contributed a short play entitled, Six Months, to the Fresh-baked Pears One-Act Festival.